-This 10th Mountain suggested route is the only practical route between Uncle Bud's Hut and the 10th Mountain Division Hut.
-The route is long and difficult.
+Even though this suggested route is the most frequently traveled route between Uncle Bud's Hut and the 10th Mountain Division Hut, it is long and difficult.
 Unlike unlike most "valley" and "road" 10th Mountain routes, this trail cuts through many drainages.
 You'll enjoy plenty of good views on this route.
 The 14,000-foot peaks of the Mosquito Range loom to the east and the majestic Continental Divide rises to the west and south.
-The route uses sections of the Main Range/Colorado Trail.
-The 10th Mountain suggested route deviates in places from this trail for more efficient skiing and to avoid avalanche slopes.
+The route uses sections of the Colorado Trail.
+The suggested route deviates in places from this trail for more efficient skiing and to avoid avalanche slopes.

 You can begin this route by skiing westerly from the hut down into Bud's Gulch then swinging north, or else take a more direct northerly route from the hut (after figuring things out using a map.)
 Either way, climb NE to a sparsely timbered saddle at 11,680 feet.
 From the saddle climb W for 1/4 mile up the ridge to 11,800 feet.
 This is the high point of the route and a good place for a long session with map and compass.
 Remember these wilderness trails are marked with tree blazes.
 Having a GPS set up for the route is a good idea as well.